-The discount rate used to measure the total pension liability was 7.65% for the FRS Plan.
+The discount rate used to measure the total pension liability was 7.60% and 7.65% for the FRS Plan for the actuarial valuation date June 30, 2016 and June 30, 2015, respectively.
 The projection of cash flows used to determine the discount rate assumed that employee and employer contributions will be made at the rate specified in statute.
 Based on that assumption, each of the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.